reallyreadit/blog/_posts/2019-06-30-characterintros.md

 <hr>

 **SCOUTS** forage the internet for articles and stories that are worthy of the platform.
-These folks have the key to the conversations on Readup.
-They mine the incredible raw materials (articles and stories) that get served up on Readup. **They earn the Pair of Binoculars.**
+They mine for precious raw materials (articles and stories) that get served up on Readup. **They earn the Pair of Binoculars.**

 <hr>